raganwald/raganwald.github.com/_posts/2016-04-19-the-sieve-of-eratosthenes.md

 This is roughly equivalent in performance to our naïve implementation from [the last post][last], the only improvement is that we don't need to do all the checking for primes.

-nevertheless, this is a step towards a better implementation in a different way: By isolating the composites in their own lazy structure, we can swap out the naïve merge for something faster.
+Nevertheless, this is a step towards a better implementation in a different way: By isolating the composites in their own lazy structure, we can swap out the naïve merge for something faster.

 Like a [priority queue][pq].